Responsive Roadmapping: Guiding Change and Product Line Pivots

 A Call to Action

 If the value of Responsive Roadmapping stirs your interest, you’re not alone.
-Many managers see the need for product changes and product line pivots as we deal with the new Covid economy.
+Many managers see the need for product changes and product line pivots as we deal with the market disruptions and technology advancements.
 But what should you do to learn more, and how do you introduce it to your colleagues, your team, and your organization?
 I advise you to consider several steps:

 Build awareness of the tenants of Responsive Roadmapping…